Building trust

 The adoption gap

-The market is large.
-The clinical impact is not.
-Most approved AI medical devices never reach routine use, and most lack the evidence to support it.
+The market for AI medical devices is large.
+Clinical adoption is not.
+Most cleared devices never reach routine use, and most lack the evidence to justify it.

 950+